Discoverimg the Sky Princess Dining Options and the Chef’s Table Experience

 The Sky Princess specialty dining restaurants

-There were a lot more specialty dining restaurants on the Sky Princess than I had experienced on previous Princess ships.
-Along with the favorites like Sabatini’s Italian Trattoria and the Crown Grill for steaks and seafood, there was also a seafood restaurant, a sit down pizzeria, a sushi bar, and best of all, a gelateria.
+There were more specialty dining restaurants on the Sky Princess than I had experienced on previous Princess ships.
+Along with the favorites like Sabatini’s Italian Trattoria and the Crown Grill for steaks there was also The Catch by Rudy.

 Sabatini’s Italian Trattoria – Deck 5